Samsung/tizen-docs/docs/application/dotnet/guides/nlp/nlp.md

 To receive the actual word from word:

-1. Construct an NaturalLanguageProcess object on OnCreate(), and Connect the NLP service on init of app :
+1. Construct an NaturalLanguageProcess object on OnCreate(), and connect the NLP service on init of app:

     ```
     protected override void OnCreate